jmtilli/rlctrans/README.md

 Shockley diode simulation.

-Partial transformer support is present, but currently the count of transformers in a circuit is limited to 1.
-However, the single transformer may have an arbitrary number of secondary windings, so for example forward converter with a reset winding may be simulated.
+Partial transformer support is present, but currently the count of transformers in a circuit is limited to 1 if using the old transformer model.
+For new transformer model, multiple transformers per circuit are permitted.
+However, even with the old model, the single transformer may have an arbitrary number of secondary windings, so for example forward converter with a reset winding may be simulated.

 The diode support may in some cases be somewhat unstable, since it may lead to endless loops where diode switches are opened and closed alternately without